 Oregon-made products have secured a spot on store shelves around the country, and even the world.
 Some of these products have obvious Oregon roots, tasty things like marionberry jam, cheese, fine wines, and beers that say ‘Oregon’ right on the label.
 Some Oregon-made products remain out of view, however.
 For example, components in the device you’re reading this article with might have been madeRead More

-Benton County had Oregon’s lowest seasonally adjusted unemployment rate at 3.3 percent in December 2018.
+Benton County had Oregon’s lowest seasonally adjusted unemployment rate at 3.4 percent in February 2019.
 Other counties with some of the lowest unemployment rates in February included Washington (3.7%) and Hood River (3.8%).
 Only these three counties had unemployment rates at or below the national rate of 3.8 percent.
 Seven of Oregon’s counties had unemployment rates below the statewide rate ofRead More

-Benton County had Oregon’s lowest seasonally adjusted unemployment rate at 3.3 percent in November 2018.
-Other counties with some of the lowest unemployment rates in November included Hood River (3.5%) and Washington (3.7%).
+Benton County had Oregon’s lowest seasonally adjusted unemployment rate at 3.4 percent in January 2019.
+Other counties with some of the lowest unemployment rates in January included Hood River (3.5%) and Washington (3.7%).
 Seven of Oregon’s counties had unemployment rates at or below the statewide unemployment rate of 4.3 percent and the national rate of 4.0 percent.Grant County registered theRead More

 In January, Oregon’s nonfarm payroll employment grew by 11,000 jobs, following a revised loss of 1,700 jobs in December.
 Six industries each added at least 1,000 jobs in January.
 Strong gains in the goods-producing industries topped the list as manufacturing added 2,500 jobs and construction added 1,800.
 Four other industries added at least 1,000 jobs: retail trade (+1,600 jobs), professional andRead More